V-la-d/TravelAgency/README.md

 ○ User:

 • sign in in system
-• find hotels by country• find available rooms of the concrete hotel on the concrete date
+• find hotels by country
+• find available rooms of the concrete hotel on the concrete date
 • check availability of the concrete room on concrete date
 • book the available room
 • log out from system